blockades/mmt-guides/bitcoin-beginner.md

           - use a line from a song or poem you like
             - e.g. _"people say she's crazy she's got diamonds on the soles of her shoes"_
           - yes make it quite long

+    1. Enter your new password (twice)
+    2. Press '[ okay ]'

     ![](./assets/keepass-master-pass.jpg)

 4. **Practice saving a password**

     This is to get you used to using KeePass AND to **prove to yourself that your setup is working**  - i.e. you can get your passwords out!
+    KeePass lets you make folders, a feature we don't need yet - the default base folder is called "Root"

     1. Save a password in:
         1. click `Entries > Add new entry` in the menu